 Know your conversation

-Stop discussing anything that would seem diverse or personal that you’re not happy with.
-If the person you are talking to tries to engage you in conversation that may turn into a full-blown argument, leave the room or change the subject, if you can’t leave the room.
-If other people are with you, it may be more difficult to leave the room, but it will also be difficult for others to continue with the conversation.
+Stop discussing anything personal, or conversation that would seem diverse to someone else.
+If the person you are talking to tries to engage you in conversation that could turn into a full-blown argument, leave the room or change the subject if you can’t leave the room.
+If other people are with you, it may be more difficult to leave the room, but it would also be difficult for others to continue with the conversation.

-Being able to communicate assertively is key.
-We mustn’t accept abusive behaviour and like children have boundaries, adults need boundaries too.
-Establish boundaries so that other people can’t talk in a way that you feel is totally inappropriate.
+Being able to communicate assertively is the key.
+We mustn’t accept another person’s abusive behaviour and like children have boundaries, adults need boundaries too.
+Establish your boundaries so that others can’t talk in a way that you feel is inappropriate.

 Talk to positive people

-If you are speaking to more than one person, concentrate your energies on those in the group who you see as positive.
+If you are speaking to more than one person in a group situation, concentrate your energies on those in the group who you see as positive.
 That way you won’t come away from the conversation feeling drained.
-Also, be careful with whom you take into your confidence.
-If the person you’re speaking to generally gossips, make sure you keep your news to yourself.
+Also, be careful who you take into your confidence.
+If the person you’re speaking to generally gossips, make sure you keep anything you think private to yourself.

 Choose trustworthy and reliable friends

-It’s important to make sure friends are good listeners, trustworthy and reliable.
-Being able to rely on those who have proven they’re good friends always helps.
-If you continue to struggle with negative thoughts and feelings, write those feelings down.
+It is important to make sure your friends are good listeners, trustworthy and reliable.
+Being able to rely on those who have proved themselves is important.

-It’s possible we can bring about change through our own personal beliefs.
-When in other people’s company, try to work on the way you handle myself.
-Trying to change others to believe what we believe invites criticism and defensive attitudes.
+But it is possible for us to bring about change through our own personal beliefs.
+When in other people’s company, try to work on the way you handle yourself.
+Trying to change others to believe what we believe, only invites criticism and defensive attitudes.